 9. Set environmental objectives and actions

-Setting environmental objectives and taking action will ensure your organisation achieves the intended outcomes of the EMS.
+Setting environmental objectives and taking action will ensure your organisation improves environmental performance and achieves the intended outcomes of the EMS.
 See Factsheet on delivering environment objectives and targets.
 Monitor progress with the Objectives and Targets Record.

 10. Provide adequate support and resources

-Communicate clearly with employees and stakeholders raise staff awareness of environmental issues and provide training to improve competence levels.
+Communicate clearly with employees to explain the purpose of the EMS and raise staff awareness of environmental issues.
+Provide training to improve competence levels, particularly for those whose activities impact on the environment.
 Try our training presentation: An introduction to EMS.

 11. Document information